QilinGu/Image-Classification-Web-App/README.md

 # Image-Classification-Web-App
-Applied CNN to make image classification and implement interactive app
+Applied CNN to make image classification with iTorch and implement the interactive app